-The Man At Center Of This Trump Scandal Wants To Clear His Name
+The Man At The Center Of This Trump Scandal Wants To Clear His Name

 Alptekin prizes the work done by Flynn’s researchers.
 “This is the only real intense investigative work done on the Gülenists,” he said.
 “Is it worth the money I paid?
 You bet your ass.”

 The first time the Flynn arrangement came under scrutiny was on Election Day — after Flynn wrote an opinion piece in The Hill lambasting Gülen, urging the US to throw its support behind Erdoğan.
 It appears to be based on much of the research that his firm had already amassed.
 Flynn has denied the piece came about because of his lobbying deal, and Alptekin said he had no role in commissioning it.
 But Alptekin was a guest on CNN’s Turkish edition after the election results came in, boasting about the Flynn article and heralding Trump’s victory as a triumph for Turkey — without disclosing he had hired Flynn.
-Later Alptekin admitted he saw the article before it was written but insisted to BuzzFeed News that he had never solicited it and had no authority over its content or its publication.
+Later Alptekin admitted he saw the article before it was published but insisted to BuzzFeed News that he had never solicited it and had no authority over its content or its publication.

 Flynn Intel Associates also began to make what Alptekin described as a “60 Minutes-style” documentary film using the research being collected, as first reported in March by the Daily Caller.
 Rafiekian hired a team of freelance journalists to produce the film.
 But shooting lasted only four or five days in October and was never completed.
 When Trump stunned the world by winning the presidency, the entire Inovo deal fell to the wayside.
 One person involved in the production said Rafiekian, who did not respond to email and LinkedIn requests for comment, was secretive about the work, hurried, and somewhat unprofessional.